-Room Amenities: King or two dbl beds, A/C, balcony/terrace, mini-bar, in-room safe, flat screen TV, telephone, CD/DVD player, coffee maker, alarm clock with iPod dock, iron/ironing board, robe and slippers, hair dryer, Jacuzzi tub, shower/tub combo and stand-alone shower, toiletries, and 24-hr room service.
-WiFi as well as calls to the US, Canada, and local calls are complimentary if you download the Secrets app.
+Room Amenities: King or two dbl beds, A/C, balcony/terrace, table and two chairs, mini-bar, snacks and mini-bottles of alcohol, digital safe, flat screen TV, DVD player, telephone, coffee maker, alarm clock with iPod dock, iron/ironing board, robe and slippers, hair dryer, Jacuzzi tub, shower, toiletries, and 24-hr. room service.
+WiFi as well as calls to the US, Canada, and Mexico are complimentary if you download the Secrets app.
 Here is a brief rundown of guest room categories:

 - Preferred Club Deluxe Tropical View: King or two dbl beds.

 - Preferred Club Deluxe Ocean View: King or two dbl beds.